YLeeHIT/ChinaMethAtlas/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Citation
-If you use ChinaMethAtlas in your research, please cite the following paper: **A Comprehensive Tool for DNA Methylation Analysis in the Chinese population.**
+If you use ChinaMethAtlas in your research, please cite the following paper: **A comprehensive DNA methylation atlas for the Chinese population through nanopore long-read sequencing of 106 individuals**

 ## Contact
 For any questions, please contact [email](yli21b@hit.edu.cn)

-## Release
-v1.0.1